CI-Connect/tutorial-stash_http/README.md

 Preliminaries
 -------------
-Before getting started, users should login to login01.osgconnect.net and get a copy of the tutorial files:
+Before getting started, users should login  and get a copy of the tutorial files:
 ```
 % ssh login01.osgconnect.net
 $ tutorial stash_http